 - Inch Plant

 - Lucky Bamboo

 - Spider Plan

 - Wax plant

-Hanging or creeping plants from cuttings are often the easiest to root in a water environment, but rooted plants may be used as well.
+It’s a great idea to experiment with these plants.
+If they don’t grow successfully in water, you’ve only lost a cutting or two.
+Hanging or creeping plants such as vines are often the easiest to root in a water environment, but rooted plants may be used as well.